 To observe the holy Gospel of our Lord Jesus Christ by living in obedience, without anything of our own and in chastity.

 Presently we do this by serving where we are needed in parishes, holy shrines, basilica’s, soup kitchens, hospitals and visiting those in nursing homes.

 How do we serve?

-We pray the liturgy of the hours in common while also lifting up our daily activities and those petitions we have been asked to pray for.
+We pray the liturgy of the hours in common and at the end lift up our daily activities and all requests for prayer.

 Our service continues by being parish priests providing the sacraments, preaching and administration.